abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

   }
   ```

-  - `will-change` is a CSS property that lets the browser know that an element is likely to change in the future.
-This allows the browser to prepare for the change, and optimize the animation.
+  - `will-change` is a CSS property that lets the browser know that an element is likely to be animated in the future.
+This allows the browser to prepare for the change, and optimize the animation **(by rendering it on the GPU from the start)**.
+    - By rendering the animation on the GPU from the start, we avoid the CPU/GPU hand-off, and the animation will be smoother because GPU is better at handling animations.
+  - It's a way to hint to the browser that it should prepare for the change.
+It's like saying, “Hey, I'm going to animate this thing, so you should get ready for it.”
   - In practice, what this means is that the browser will let the GPU handle this element all the time.
 No more handing-off between CPU and GPU, no more telltale “snapping into place”.

 - **Tradeoffs**
   - Nothing in life comes free, and hardware acceleration is no exception.
 By delegating an element's rendering to the GPU, it'll consume more video memory, a resource that can be limited, especially on lower-end mobile devices.
     - This isn't as big a deal as it used to be — There're some testing on a Xiaomi Redmi 7A, a popular budget smartphone in India, and it seems to hold up just fine.
 Just don't broadly apply `will-change` to elements that won't move.
 Be intentional about where you use it.
+    - But be careful, and don't use it on a lot of elements.
+It's a tool to be used judiciously, and with care.
 - **But when to use `will-change`?**
   - It's best to use `will-change` when you know that an element is going to change in the future.
 If you're animating an element on hover, for example, you can add `will-change: transform` to the hover state.
   - When you're animating properties that aren't `transform` or `opacity`, you can use `will-change` to hint to the browser that it should prepare for the change.